1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - If you need to install a new thermistor and/or cartridge heater, you have to unstrip the wires from the cable conduit.
 You can just unroll the conduit, pull out the wires from the old part while tugging in the wires of the new part.
 Be careful to not pull too hard to not harm any thin wires which might be wrapped around the wires of the old part. <br> ![Stripping in the new wires](../assets/images/stripping_in_wires_web.jpg)
     - When installing the parts at the heater block and putting back on the plastic cap of the printhead, I personally avoided to bend the thin wires as it was done within the original installation.
 I just guided the wires along outside the plastic cover.
 By doing so, you minimize the risk of getting a shortcut due to a harmed or melted wire isolation at the part where the wires are bent and twisted originally.
 The following picture shows my new installed thermistor and cartridge heater with the wires running outside of the plastic cap. <br> ![Wires running outside of the plastic cap](../assets/images/head_neo_new-sen-therm_web.jpg)

+??? info "Ceramic Heater Block With Inbuilt Heating Element"

+    There are ceramic heater blocks on the market which come with M6 threads and an inbuilt heating element (24V, 55W) and a thermistor (100k, most likely it's a "Generous 3950" type).
+The cables usually aren't long enough for these printers and lack the belonging plugs as well, so further tinkering is necessary to get these ones installed.

 ??? tip "Execute PID Tuning"